geosolutions-it/crop-information-portal/doc/en/admin/crop_agro/index.rst

 You can edit/delete the factor clicking on the **Edit** and **Delete** buttons on the right of each row.

+.. note:: ``NDVI_avg`` is used in a special way from the system, so it should never be deleted. otherwise the ingestion of
+          generated statistics from the NDVI statistics module will not work.

 ================
 Complete example